Answers to Frequently Asked Questions

 (without the “dll” and 255 if calling directly from FORTRAN).
 Once the splines are generated, you can call the CRITP, MAXT, and MAXP routines to get the critical point and maximum values along the saturation lines (see the SAT_SUB.FOR file for details).
 The new subroutine SATGV can be called when the SATT, SATP, or SATTP routines fail in the critical region.
 For graphing the saturation lines without the need for states at any specific temperature or pressure, the SATGV routine can be called with density as the input, ranging from very low values in the gas phase, through the critical region, and then to high densities in the liquid.

 In Excel or MATLAB, the call to SATSPLN is included in the code, but is deactivated.
-To active the call, enter the code and search for this subroutine.
-Then read the comments above the line and uncomment the call to the routine.
+To activate this call, enter the code (press Alt-F11 in Excel) and search for this subroutine in the file (under “Modules” in Excel).
+Then read the comments above the line and activate the routine by removing the first character on that line.
 You may need to exit and restart Excel or MATLAB for this to work.

 Defining Two-Phase States for Pure Fluids.
 Defining the state of a fluid normally requires two inputs, such as pressure-temperature, temperature-enthalpy, pressure-enthalpy, and so forth.
 This is true for the single-phase states and for two-phase solutions with mixtures of fluids.
 (Some inputs may have two solutions, this was described earlier.)
 For pure fluids, using inputs of pressure and temperature is not sufficient to describe the state of the fluid since both remain constant between the liquid and vapor states.
 Some other property, such as quality, enthalpy, or density, is required to specify the two-phase state point for the pure fluid.
 Once the quality is known, some of the other thermodynamic properties can be calculated with the equation M=q*Mvap + (1-q)*Mliq, where M is the property of interest and q is the quality.
 There are several properties that cannot be calculated this way, including the heat capacities, the speed of sound, and the transport properties.
 These quantities are undefined in the two-phase region for any fluid, except Cv, which is defined very differently than one would expect.
 There are some people who use a different formula to calculate the speed of sound in the two phase, but it is applicable only in certain specific applications.
 In these situations, it is best to consider the properties of the liquid and of the vapor separately, and how they interact with the application being developed.